OthankQ/100-days-of-code/r1-log.md

 ### R1D12

 More playing around with React Native.
 Created a screen that sequentially generates View with random background color and its RGB value.
 Next step: implement archive and delete functions.

+### R1D13

+Created new components that will change the rgb value of a View in increments, for the user to be able to create any color.